purewow-analytics/Segment/events_readme.txt

+#If an item appears in parentheses, programmatically add it
+#ex.
+(Social) -> add pin or facebook
+#If a property has —-, it does not appear but is included for reference
+#ex. —-referral -> referral property deleted but kept for reference

 Article Clicked: Event fires whenever someone clicks into an article, and they're already on the site.
 	current_url: URL the user is currently on
 	destination_url: URL the user is directed to